mmai/piquetBook/index.md

 A's proper lead depends on the score {seepp.
 172, 173).

-Again:&mdash;A has tierce major, and two smallspades; and, king, queen of diamonds.
+Again:-A has tierce major, and two smallspades; and, king, queen of diamonds.

 B has called four knaves and three aces.